Y Byd: Y Byd abandoned

 On 5 February 2008, the Welsh Assembly minister for the Welsh language, heritage and culture Plaid Cymru's Rhodri Glyn Thomas, announced a subsidy grant of £200,000 to Welsh-language newspapers and magazines every year for the next three years.
-However, the grant was considerably short of £600,000 (for the first year) hoped by the owners of Y Byd.
+However, the grant was considerably short of the £600,000 (for the first year) hoped by the owners of Y Byd.

 Prior to this announcement, a review into the Welsh-medium press by the Welsh Language Board concluded that there was not enough evidence for a viable daily newspaper in the Welsh language.

 On 15 February 2008, a statement by Dyddiol announced that plans for Y Byd had been abandoned.
 In the statement, Ned Thomas, the chairman of Dyddiol criticised the Assembly government for not meeting a pledge to expand funding and support for Welsh-language press.
-The editor of Y Byd, Aled Price resigned following the funding announcement by Rhodri Glyn Thomas.
+The editor of Y Byd, Aled Price, resigned following the funding announcement by Thomas.

 The company is now said to be considering other options for Welsh-language press.